CrunchyData/pg_featureserv/hugo/content/usage/api.md

 * The path extension.
 Values allowed are:
   * `.json`, which indicates JSON or GeoJSON (the resource itself determines which)
   * `.html`, which indicates an HTML page should be returned, if available
-* The `Accept` request header value.
+* The `Accept` request header value (see above for supported values).
 * If the path extension or `Accept` request header is not specified, the default is to return a data document (JSON or GeoJSON).

-A web browser generally provides an `Accept` header of `text/html`, so you may need to explicitly specify the `.json` extension to retrieve a data document.
+When using a web browser to query the service, the browser generally provides an `Accept` header of `text/html`.
+So you may need to explicitly specify the `.json` extension to retrieve a data document instead of an HTML page.

 ## Status codes and messages